 Want to know our favorite way to convert readers of your blog into email subscribers?
 Content Upgrades.
 These are an extra resource offered with each individual blog post.
-For example, the content upgrade on this post is my “Find your who worksheet” (grab your copy now)

 Of course, there’s a lot you can do to make sure your emails get opened, read, and clicked.
 We’ll have much more to share about these topics, so stay tuned!

 Step 3: Define Your Funnel